ENCCS/gpu-programming/content/13-examples.rst

 Let's apply several techniques presented in previous episodes to make stencil update GPU-parallel.

 OpenMP (or OpenACC) offloading requires to define a region to be executed in parallel as well as data that shall be copied over/ used in GPU memory.
-Similarly, SYCL programming model offers convenient ways to define execution kernels, context to run them in (called queue) and simplified CPU-GPU transfer of needed data.
+Similarly, SYCL programming model offers convenient ways to define execution kernels, context to run them in (called queue).
+However, for better control over data movement, we use manual memory allocation and movement.

 Changes of stencil update code for OpenMP and SYCL are shown in the tabs below: